Oscar bosses apologize for Ruth Negga nomination mistake on their official website

 25/01/2017 - 10:33:21Back to Showbiz Home

-As the entire country celebrated Ruth Negga’s Oscar nomination yesterday, the Academy Awards scuffled to rectify a mistake they had make on their official website.
+As the entire country celebrated Ruth Negga’s Oscar nomination yesterday, the Academy Awards scrambled to rectify a mistake they had make on their official website.

 They had listed Amy Adams in the Best Actress category instead of the Limerick-raised Negga.